spotlightpa/poor-richard/content/news/2024-01-11-SPLDUBOISEVENT.md

 But that’s not all the former city manager did, according to state and federal prosecutors.
 They allege he shrewdly used his power, political connections, and control over local organizations to line his own pockets for over a decade.

-Suplizio has pleaded not guilty and awaits trial.
+Suplizio has pleaded not guilty in the federal case and awaits trial.

 As the case unfolds, those in DuBois are left grappling with questions like: How could these alleged crimes go unnoticed for so long, and where does the city go from here?